githubixx/ansible-role-kubernetes-worker/README.md

 ansible-role-kubernetes-worker
 ==============================

-This playbook is work in progress!
-It should work but some parts may need refactoring!

 For more information have a look at: [Kubernetes the not so hard way with Ansible (at Scaleway) - Part 7 - Worker](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-7/).
 This playbook installs Kubernetes worker including Docker, kubelet and kube-proxy.

 Requirements